IkarosKappler/plotboilerplate/README.md

  * Change BezierPath.scale( center, factor ) to BezierPath.scale( factor, center ) and make center optional (like in Polygon).
  * Rename BezierPath.adjustCircular to .isCircular, because cirularity does not only affect vertex adjustment.
  * The inverse-functions are called Vertex.inv() but Vector.inverse().
 Harmonize this.
+ * CubicBezierCurve.getTangentAt(number) and .getTangent(number) return Vertex, why not a Vector?

 ## Browsers support